bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

 with Python 3 because I want it to work for both Python 2 and 3.

 Once that's complete, then I can start producing everything from top to bottom.

+##### Update for April 16th 2016
+The "game" component of the application has been fully coded.
+There's 17 sections at the moment and I think there's only going to be 2 or 3 more sections total.

+During this last week I made a decision to remove Vagrant entirely, and also came up with an awesome new way of writing course notes, so most of this upcoming week will be refactoring old sections and notes.

+##### Update for April 9th 2016
+14 sections and 102 lectures have been fully planned out.
+At this point I have written 65,000 words of course planning notes.

+I would say I'm about 2/3rds of the way done coding the new demo application and planning everything out.

+##### Update for April 1st 2016
+12 sections and 67 lectures have been fully planned out.
+This includes course planning notes for myself, slides, and notes for students of the course.

 ---